Latest Posts

 The Non-Parametric Toolkit

-Non-parametric tests are the fallback when strict assumptions are not met, particularly for non-normally distributed or ordinal data.
+Non-parametric tests are the fallback when strict assumptions are not met.

 Statistical Scenario Generator ✨